Updated: Sep 15, 2021

 There are a number of routes to go down to get support to stop drinking, including contacting your GP for options or going to AA meetings.

-In addition to this, I offer a short intro programme and e-book package for £37, which is the perfect foundation and a great place to start, to prepare you for your sober journey.
+Do you want to get started TODAY?
+I offer a short intro programme for £37, which is the perfect foundation and a great plac